Emil9999/ROWA/documentation/DB Documentation(1).md

 ﻿# Database Documentation

-From version 2.0 onward we switched from golang and sqlite to using mongodb in combination with flask on our backend.
+From version 2.0 of our software onward we switched from golang and sqlite to using mongodb in combination with flask on our backend.
 As before, both of these as well as our frontend run locally on the rapsberry pi in a container environment.
+The change in database technology was mainly driven by the fact that our data structure did change frequently.
+While our data is relatively structured, we also do not require a very high level of integrity and were happy about less of an overhead and a smoother development process.

 ## NoSQL Schema design